 Loose-fill asbestos was sold as ceiling insulation in the 1960s and 1970s for residential and commercial premises, mainly by one company trading as 'Mr Fluffy'.

 In 2014, the NSW Government confirmed its response to loose-fill asbestos insulation in New South Wales homes; this included the announcement of a package for affected home owners.
-In accordance with the interim findings of the Heads of Asbestos Coordination Authorities, some immediate options are being offered to affected residents to ensure their safety - further information is available on NSW Government Fair Trading's website.
+In accordance with the interim findings of the Heads of Asbestos Coordination Authorities, some immediate options are being offered to affected residents to ensure their safety.

 Asbestos is classified as a hazardous material.
 There are strict guidelines about how it should be packaged and transported, and where it can be disposed.
-Asbestos waste can only be disposed of at landfills licensed to accept such waste.
-In Eurobodalla Shire, asbestos waste can be disposed of at Brou and Surf Beach Waste Management Facilities.
-The asbestos must be wet down, wrapped in thick plastic or double wrapped, taped down and clearly labelled as asbestos.
-It is required that 24 hours' notice be given to the landfill prior to receiving; refer to Council's 'waste education publications' webpage for more guidance on correct disposal procedures.
+Asbestos waste can only be disposed of at landfills licensed to accept it.

 - Responsibilities of Handling and Management of Asbestos - Fact Sheet (539.25 KB)

-- Asbestos - A Guide for Householders and the General Public
+- Australian Department of Health: Asbestos - A guide for householders and the general public

 We can help you